Jean Despres

-Jean Despres (1903–1988) was a perfume industry businessman, known for his work with Coty, Inc.
+Jean Despres (1903 – August 19, 1978) was a perfume industry businessman, known for his work with Coty.inc.

-The French-born Jean Despres came to New York in 1921 working for Coty Inc. Starting as a shipping clerk, he went on to become a travelling salesman, covering thousands of miles on the Santa Fe Railroad across America to sell Coty perfumes and gift sets.
-He soon became a sales manager, and in 1942 was appointed Executive Vice President of Coty, Inc. He held this position for more than 25 years when Pfizer purchased Coty in 1968.
+The French-born Jean Despres came to New York in 1921 working for Coty.
+Starting as a shipping clerk, he went on to become a travelling salesman, covering thousands of miles on the Santa Fe Railroad across America to sell Coty perfumes and gift sets.
+He soon became a sales manager, and in 1942 was appointed Executive Vice President of Coty.
+He had held this position for more than 25 years when Pfizer purchased Coty in 1968.

-Coty, Inc., was a French perfume company created by wealthy François Coty, proprietor of Le Figaro, the French daily newspaper headquartered on the Champs-Élysées in Paris, France and owner of numerous chateaux and villas in France and Corsica.
+Coty, was a French perfume company created by wealthy François Coty, proprietor of Le Figaro, the French daily newspaper headquartered on the Champs-Élysées in Paris, France and owner of numerous chateaux and villas in France and Corsica.
 Coty died in 1934.
 Jean Despres led Coty in New York with Philippe Cortney, brother-in-law of Mrs.Coty-Cotnareanu.
 He founded the Fragrance Foundation in New York, for the perfume industry, serving as its president.
 When he retired he appointed Anette Greene.
-He was a founder of the Toilet Goods Association Inc., Washington, D.C. and served as its president in the 1960s, attending its annual meetings until 1987, a year before his death.
+He was a founder of the Toilet Goods Association Inc., Washington, D.C., and served as its president in the 1960s, attending its annual meetings until 1987, a year before his death.

 With the expansion of department stores in the 1930s and 1940s, he created "in-store" displays and "in-store" merchandising staff, which evolved into the cosmetics counters of today.